Hard to Be a God: Plot summary

-Rumata returns to his home to discover his most loyal servant killed during a fight with a squad of Reba's stormtroopers who had gained entrance into the house; a unit of the Holy Order then saved the rest of the household.
+Rumata returns to his home to discover his most loyal servant killed during a fight with a squad of Reba's storm troopers (or Sturmoviks) who had gained entrance into the house; a unit of the Holy Order then saved the rest of the household.

 The three observers meet again to discuss the future.
 Both his colleagues feel tortured by remorse, however, there is nothing to be done now.
 Don Kondor suggests that Rumata act carefully, as it is clear that Don Reba can go back on their deal at any moment.
-He warns Rumata that his lover Kira can be used against him, and that "all that we hold dear should be either in our hearts or on Earth".
+He warns Rumata that his lover Kira can be used against him.

-Before Budah's departure, Rumata asks him a theological question: "what would you ask a god, if he could come from sky and fulfill any of your wishes?".
-After a long discussion – with Budah wishing and Rumata explaining the dire consequences of each of the wishes, Budah finally states that the only true gift a god could give the people is to leave them to their affairs.
+Before Budach's departure, Rumata asks him a theological question: "what would you ask a god, if he could come from sky and fulfill any of your wishes?".
+After a long discussion – with Budach wishing and Rumata explaining the dire consequences of each of the wishes, Budach finally states that the only true gift a god could give the people is to leave them to their affairs.
 To this, Rumata replies that he cannot bear the sight of their suffering.
 Kira notices that Rumata referred to himself in that last sentence, rather than some hypothetical god, and looks at him "with horror and hope".

-Budah crosses the border successfully and is saved.
+Budach crosses the border successfully and is saved.
 Feeling confident in his superior abilities and contacts in the military and the criminal world alike, Rumata plans to escape with Kira to Earth.
 A unit of soldiers arrives in order to capture Kira, considering Rumata absent from his home.
 In the confusion a crossbowman shoots her through the window.
 She dies in Rumata's arms.
 As the soldiers break the front door, Rumata, maddened with grief, unsheathes his swords and waits for them.

-In the epilogue Pasha summarizes subsequent events to Anka while waiting for Anton in some recovery medical institution: the space station went on alert when the house was attacked.
-However, they haven't had a chance to react.
-Having had doused the entire city with a sleep-inducing gas, they had discovered that Anton-Rumata have already had fought his way through the city towards the palace, covered in blood, where he had finally presumably killed Reba himself.
-Remembering the events of the prologue, Pashka wonders whether the episode when Anton decided to disobey the "Wrong way" sign and found 'a skeleton of a fascist', had a deeper meaning about the course of history.
+In the epilogue Pashka summarizes the subsequent events to Anka while waiting for Anton in some recovery medical institution.
+The space station had gone on alert when the house was attacked.
+However, they hadn't had time to react.
+Having doused the entire city with a sleep-inducing gas, they had discovered that Anton had already fought his way through the city towards the palace, covered in blood, where he had finally presumably killed Reba himself.
+Remembering the events of the prologue, Pashka wonders whether the episode when Anton decided to disobey the "Wrong Way" sign and found "a skeleton of a fascist", had signified some deeper meaning about the course of history.